-- Extension of the current Cayuga Mine to the north and east will encounter a thinned section of the carbonate rock that is considered when not erosionally thinned to be the more mechanically-stable stack of formations overlying the Salina Group. - This thinning will result in more unstable geological conditions for the mining operations tied to penetration of undersaturated pressurised waters deeper into the targeted evaporite section. - Greater likelihood of icesheet-related pressure pumping and fracturing that forced undersaturated water into Syracuse Formation and drove pervasive salt dissolution. - This ice-sheet related set of processes created much of the roof instability in the now-abandoned and flooded Himrod and Retsof Mines. - Currently the influence of roof-rock degradation on mine stability and safety in the region north and west of the current workings is underestimated.
+- Extension of the current Cayuga Mine to the north and east will encounter a thinned section of the carbonate rock that is considered when not erosionally thinned to be the more mechanically-stable stack of formations overlying the Salina Group. - This thinning will result in more unstable geological conditions for the mining operations. - Greater likelihood of icesheet-related pressure pumping and fracturing that forced undersaturated water into Syracuse Formation and drove pervasive salt dissolution. - This ice-sheet related set of processes created much of the roof instability in the now-abandoned and flooded Himrod and Retsof Mines. - Currently the influence of roof-rock degradation on mine stability and safety in the region north and east of the current workings is underestimated.